Alcohol and Other Drugs Policy

 - Under the Influence of Controlled Substance: No person shall use or be under the influence of any controlled substance.
 Any person convicted of violating this is guilty of a misdemeanor and shall be sentenced to serve a term of not less than 90 days or more than one year in a county jail.
 (Health and Safety Code Section 11550 (a)).

-IV.
+VI.
 Medical Amnesty Policy

-The Medical Amnesty Policy should not be abused.
 This policy does not protect students who are found to be in violation of other Occidental College policies from disciplinary action.
 Likewise, this policy does not prevent action by police or other law enforcement personnel.
 The Amnesty Policy does not grant amnesty to possession with intent to distribute drugs.

 Application to Student Organizations

-In circumstances where an organization is found to be hosting an event where medical assistance is sought for a member or guest, the organization (depending upon the circumstances) may be held responsible for violations of the Alcohol and Other Drugs Policy through the conduct process.
+In circumstances where an organization is found to be hosting an event where medical assistance is required or sought for a member or guest, the organization (depending upon the circumstances) may be held responsible for violations of the Alcohol and Other Drugs Policy through the conduct process.
 However, the organization's willingness to seek medical assistance for a member or guest will be viewed as a mitigating factor in determining a sanction for any violations of the Alcohol and Other Drugs Policy.
 For more information on student groups and organizations, please review this section of the Student Code of Conduct.

-V. Parental Notification
+VII.
+Parental Notification

 The Family Educational Rights and Privacy Act (FERPA) permits Occidental College administrators to notify the parents or guardians of students who violate campus alcohol and drug policies.
 Parents or guardians may also be contacted to inform them of the events surrounding their student's emergency medical transport for treatment or evaluation due to presumed consumption of alcohol and/or controlled substances.
 Refer to the "Family Educational Rights and Privacy Act (FERPA)" section of the Handbook for more information on this policy.